Bleeding with blood clots after sex often signals irritation, infection, or underlying health issues requiring medical evaluation.

 ➤ Infections and cervical problems are possible causes.

-➤ Early diagnosis helps in effective treatment.
+➤ Early diagnosis helps guide effective treatment.

 Frequently Asked Questions